Activities for students and teachers

 Feedback from high school teachers who brought students to the Plant Breeding Institute Open Day 2010 included, “The talks given by the University staff members were excellent and we enjoyed the meet the scientists segment too,” and “A packed program is good, it keeps the students busy!
 Good moving from venue to venue.”

-The Faculty of Agriculture and Environment and the Plant Breeding Institute also enthusiastically exhibit at Sydney University Open Day, Graduate GO Expo, and Sydney University Information Day.
+The Faculty of Agriculture and Environment and the Plant Breeding Institute also enthusiastically exhibit at Sydney University Open Day, the Postgraduate GO Expo, and the University of Sydney Info Day.
 These annual University-wide events provide information on tertiary study options to prospective students.
-Please visit the Sydney University homepage for more information.
+Please visit the University of Sydney homepage for more information.

 The Nicholson Museum is the largest antiquities museum in Australia with a collection of objects from Egypt, the Middle East, Greece, Italy and Europe.
 The museum is open to the public, in addition to functioning as a teaching collection for the Department of Archaeology.
 The museum has a full-time conservator who works with the objects and alongside archaeology students who are studying ancient materials, technologies and manufacturing processes.